The Best Villages to Visit in Niue

 Hikutavake

-Sitting at the top east side of the island, Hikutavake is at least a popular village in Niue for visitors, even if there are not many options for staying there.
+Sitting at the top east side of the island, Hikutavake is at least a popular village in Niue for visitors, even if there are no places to stay.

 Avatele